felipeZ/felipeZ/README.md

 I also believe that innovative ideas, like the ones developed by entrepreneurs and scientific researchers, are very difficult to carry out, but these ideas are the ones that have the largest potential payoff for society.
 Therefore, I work on projects that even though they may not be the most popular or glamorous, give me a long-term satisfaction.

 ### What do I work on?
-**I build high performance trading system in Rust and Python**, using tools like: Redis, Postgres, Docker, Kubernetes, etc.
+**I build high performance trading system in Rust and Python**, using tools like: NATS, Kubernetes, etc.

 ## Scientific Software